mongodb/specifications/source/crud/crud.rst

 Operation Parameters
 --------------------

 All drivers MUST offer the same options for each operation as defined in the following sections.
 This does not preclude a driver from offering more.
-The options parameter is optional.
 A driver SHOULD NOT require a user to specify optional parameters, denoted by the Optional<> signature.
 Unless otherwise specified, optional values should not be sent to the server.

 ~~~~~~~~~~
 Deviations